Black-Kro/kro-ui/docs/pages/composables/useDialog.md

 # useDialog
-`useDialog` exports three different functions, `createConfirmation`, `createAlert`, and `createDialog`.
+`useDialog` exports three functions: `createConfirmation`, `createAlert`, and `createDialog`.
 The first two, `createConfirmation` and `createAlert` have been prestyled while `createDialog` has the generic dialog look, but also has the ability to change the icon of the dialog.
-Each dialog will return `Promise.resolve` if the user clicks the confirm button on the dialog or `Promise.reject` if the user clicks the cancel button.
+Each dialog will return `Promise.resolve` if the user clicks the confirm button on the dialog or `Promise.reject` if the user cancels or closes the dialog.

 ## Usage